litestar-org/litestar/docs/usage/8-security/3-guards.md

 [`NotAuthorizedException`][starlite.exceptions.NotAuthorizedException] with a `status_code` of 401.

 To illustrate this we will implement a rudimentary role based authorization system in our Starlite app.
-As we have done for [authentication](8-authentication/0-intro.md), we will assume that we added some sort of persistence layer without actually specifying it in the example.
+As we have done for `authentication`, we will assume that we added some sort of persistence layer without actually specifying it in the example.

 We begin by creating an `Enum` with two roles - `consumer` and `admin`: